rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 To summarize what has been said:

 *  Best programming practices are not good enough to avoid these problems
-*  Partial solutions (like smart pointers in newer versions of C++) are not good enough either
+*  Approaches like smart pointers in newer versions of C++ are not good enough either
 *  Type safety: works
 _side_note_end

-We are seeing a slow industry shift towards more sophisticated use of types,  IMO, TS plays a role in that shift.
+We are seeing a slow industry shift towards a more sophisticated use of types,  IMO, TS could play a role in that shift.

 ### Monads